Full Form of ADR

-US banks and the company upon mutual agreement issues these types of ADRs.
-Banks issues ADRs as per agreement on behalf of the company.
+US banks and the company, upon mutual agreement, issue these types of ADRs.
+Banks issue ADRs as per agreement on behalf of the company.
 The bank charges a fee to the company for issuance and transaction it handles with the local investors.
-Firms have control over these instruments and such ADRs are categorized by what degree the accounting formalities are in line with the SEC.
+Firms have control over these instruments, and such ADRs are categorized by what degree the accounting formalities are in line with the SEC.
 These are always trades in the exchanges.
 The person owning sponsored ADR will also give voting rights to the investor.

 #2 – Unsponsored ADRs

-Based on the level and depth of access for the foreign companies has to the US markets, ADRs are classified as three types as below.
+Based on the level and depth of access for the foreign companies that have to the US markets, ADRs are classified into three types as below.

 #1 – Level I

-ADRs categorized under this level require the foreign company to follow the minimum amount of compliance and regulatory formalities according to SEC.
-It is sufficient for such companies to fill in an F-6 registration form and there is no mandate to file or follow the usual SEC filing reports.
+ADRs categorized under this level require the foreign company to follow the minimum amount of compliance and regulatory formalities, according to SEC.
+It is sufficient for such companies to fill in an F-6 registration form, and there is no mandate to file or follow the usual SEC filing reports.
 They are traded mostly OTCOTCOver the counter (OTC) is the process of stock trading for the companies that don't hold a place on formal exchange listings.
 The broker-dealer network facilitates such decentralized trading of derivatives, equity and debt instruments..

 #2 – Level II

-Companies wishing to list their ADRs under this level need to file all reporting’s as per SEC regulations and apart from just the F-6 registration, companies also need to fill in SEC FORM 20-F and annual financials.
-Companies must disclose all their finances to the US markets and such ADRs are listed in stock exchanges NYSE and NASDAQ.
-Level II ADRs can help raise funds to a large scale without even going public and filing for IPO in US markets.
+Companies wishing to list their ADRs under this level need to file all reporting as per SEC regulations, and apart from just the F-6 registration, companies also need to fill in SEC FORM 20-F and annual financials.
+Companies must disclose all their finances to the US markets, and such ADRs are listed in stock exchanges NYSE and NASDAQ.
+Level II ADRs can help raise funds on a large scale without even going public and filing for IPO in US markets.

 #3 – Level III

-Level II and Level III ADRs are similar in terms of reporting and filing regulations that SEC levies on them.
-The only add on level III has on to level II is that these can raise funds from US markets through public offering also.
-They just need to file the Form F-1 to be eligible for this with the securities exchange commission.
+Level II and Level III ADRs are similar in terms of reporting and filing regulations that the SEC levies on them.
+The only add-on level III has to level II is that these can raise funds from US markets through public offering also.
+They just need to file Form F-1 to be eligible for this with the securities exchange commission.

-- The information related to financials can be kept private by both the parties till earnings are realized, even after the outcome parties can choose not to disclose data.
+- The information related to financials can be kept private by both parties until earnings are realized.
+Even after the outcome, parties can choose not to disclose data.